30 June 2019

 Capricorn Private Investments is a division and a registered trading name of Capricorn Capital Partners UK Limited.
 Capricorn Capital Partners UK Limited (the “Firm”) was incorporated with limited liability in England and Wales on 29 May 2015 and is authorised and regulated by the Financial Conduct Authority (the “FCA”) with Firm reference number 748414.
 The Firm acts as an investment advisor and investment manager.

-The Firm is categorised as a Limited License BIPRU Firm by the FCA for capital purposes.
+The Firm is categorised as a Limited Licence BIPRU Firm by the FCA.
 It reports on a stand-alone basis.
 The capital adequacy is based on three pillars:

 Pillar 1 – This specifies the minimum capital requirements which the Firm is required to hold